Beisenbek/programming-principles-1/lab03/README.md

 ## 1. Objective

-This lab helps students practice their skills and better their understanding of the topics of the second lecture:  Numeric Systems, Bits and Bitwise Operators.
+This lab helps students practice their skills and better their understanding of the topics of the third lecture:  Numeric Systems, Bits and Bitwise Operators.

 ---